eesmer/CyberSecurity-Glossary/EN/Information_Security/docs/integrity.md

 - GitOps integrity

 Therefore, integrity control is not only a file check; it is a core security component of modern system architectures.

+## 9. Conclusion
+Integrity is one of the most critical principles of information security.

+Technically ensured by:
+- Hash and signature mechanisms
+- FIM systems
+- Change management processes